zfaustk/KHGraphDB/docs/home.md

 still binds a Khid on one graph.

 The arena still clones when there is no store.
+That is a prototype.
+A transaction is a
+prefix: the store already pins a Pos.
+Memory
+Tx will keep an inverse, not a second arena.
 Store rollback replays the log.
 A lease fences the writer.
 FIND on a socket is one round. commit is the durable write. khg `:commit`